PhrontHQ/azure.mod/README.md

-# ms-identity.mod
+# azure.mod

-Mod allowing to build live-apps using Microsoft Identity solutions
+Mod allowing to build live-apps using Microsoft's Azure Cloud

 See: